Maryland to prioritize vaccines for health departments quickly administering doses

 Even with the expanded doses this week, Hogan acknowledged public frustration with the hunt for vaccine appointments across multiple websites and warned it will continue until supply increases.

 “I completely understand the frustration.
-I'm frustrated,” Hogan said.
-“There are about a million people who are currently eligible for the vaccine, who we cannot schedule for a vaccine.
+I’m frustrated,” Hogan said.
+“There are about a million people who are currently eligible for the vaccine, who we cannot schedule for a vaccine.”

 Montgomery County officials on Tuesday reiterated their calls for a state-run mass vaccination site in the county, which is Maryland’s most populous jurisdiction.

-Head of emergency management Earl Stoddard told lawmakers he recently toured Montgomery College's Germantown campus as a possible option for a county-run, large-scale vaccination site.
-The underlying goal, he added, would be “show the state that a mass site is possible” or persuade state leaders to increase the county's allocation of doses based on the success of that site.
+Head of Emergency Management Earl Stoddard told lawmakers he recently toured Montgomery College’s Germantown campus as a possible option for a county-run, large-scale vaccination site.
+The underlying goal, he added, would be “show the state that a mass site is possible” or persuade state leaders to increase the county’s allocation of doses based on the success of that site.

 “We have the capacity,” county Health Officer Travis Gayles said in urging the state to increase Montgomery’s share of doses.